Ian Parkin is the author of this post.

-Ian Parkin is the author of this post.**

-	Keeping a psychic journal means you will have personal record of occurrences and observations from your dreams, psychic readings, self divinations and other extrasensory experiences.
+Keeping a psychic journal means you will have personal record of occurrences and observations from your dreams, psychic readings, self-divinations, and other spiritual experiences.
 It will prove to be an invaluable asset in your search for higher truth.
-And upon review many metaphysical messages and secrets will become self evident.
+And upon review many metaphysical messages and secrets will become self-evident.

 Divination has never been lauded as an exact science.
 Whether you're a sceptic or a firm believer, doubt will creep upon you on a regular basis, both in your own abilities and in those of others.
 Varied results make it difficult to prove, measure and determine if you're any good at it or not.
 Add to that the fact that few (if any) of us are born with perfect clairvoyance and you can be sure that your learning process is bound to be one of endless trial and error.
 Still, there are ways to make things at least a little bit easier.